 The University of Utah takes seriously the safety and security of our campus.
 UUDPS and other departments on campus provide various programs and trainings to facilitate the safety of students and employees.
 The university provides comprehensive programming intended to prevent dating violence, domestic violence, sexual assault, and stalking.
 Several of these programs are listed below.
-Presentations on any campus safety, security, or law enforcement topic can be arranged by contacting Sgt.
+Presentations on any campus safety, security, or law enforcement topic can be arranged by contacting Sqt.
 Garth Smith with Community Outreach Unit of UUDPS at 801-585-1194.

+Rape Aggression Defense (RAD)-

-Rape Aggression Defense (RAD)-Rape Aggression Defense is a fourweek, practical self-defense course incorporating physical training and classroom education.
+Rape Aggression Defense is a four-week, practical self-defense course incorporating physical training and classroom education.
 The course, intended for women 12 years of age and older, is taught three to four times a year by certified RAD instructors at UUDPS.
 For more information or schedules, visit the "Campus Safety" portion of the Department of Public Safety webpage (dps.utah.edu).

-Coffee with the Cops/Start by Believing-The UUDPS and Center for Student Wellness holds two events (spring and fall) at the Marriott Plaza where students, staff, faculty, and visitors can come and meet with officers and victim/survivor advocates.
+Coffee with the Cops/Start by Believing- The UUDPS and Center for Student Wellness hold two events (spring and fall) at the Marriott Plaza where students, staff, faculty, and visitors can come and meet with officers and Victim-Survivor Advocates.
+Community resources such as the Rape Recovery Center, Utah Domestic Violence Council, Wasatch Forensic Nurses, and the Family Justice Center are present with information about their services.
 The officers hand out information in regards to crimes on campus, sexual assault resources and postcards that promote our Start by Believing campaign.
 That campaign is an attitude and approach of our first responders to treat victims who report sexual assaults in an appropriate and caring manner.